shirelb/form-builder/README.md

 2. Go to the path where you cloned it via cmd.
 3. Copy&paste: `cd backend && npm run setupAndRun`

-For the second time (after clone) forward:
+For the next runs:
-Copy&paste: `cd backend && npm start`
+- Copy&paste: `cd backend && npm start`